-The Physics Frontier Center at the Joint Quantum Institute supports Summer Girls, an intensive, hands-on program that brings 9th- and 11th-grade girls to the University of Maryland's Department of Physics for two weeks of instruction, exploration and experiment.
-This is a free program open to all upcoming 9th, 11th and 12th graders, and we receive applications from a diverse group of young females* with one thing in common--- the desire to learn more about physics.
+The Department of Physics at the University of Maryland organizes Summer Girls, an intensive, hands-on program that brings 9th- and 11th-grade girls to the University of Maryland for two weeks of instruction, exploration and experiment.
+The program is open to all upcoming 10th, 11th and 12th graders and receives applications from a diverse group of young females* with one thing in common -- the desire to learn more about physics.
 No prior physics knowledge is necessary but applicants are required to write a statement explaining why they would like to attend this program.

-While the 9th grade program focuses on classical physics, the advanced program will jump into the world of modern physics.
-The program will run daily from 9am – 3pm.
+The advanced program jumps into the world of modern physics.
 Participants will learn about topics ranging from relativity, to antimatter, quantum mechanics, physical uncertainty, quantum computing and more.
-The afternoons will be filled with hands-on lab activities, visits to cutting-edge research labs, discussions with professors who currently specialize in modern physics and a project to make the discussions of modern topics tangible.
-Students will be introduced to topics that they will likely not be offered in their high school classes, from the thought experiments of Einstein to current applications in code breaking.
+There will be hands-on lab activities, visits to cutting-edge research labs, discussions with professors who currently specialize in modern physics and a project to make the discussions of modern topics tangible.
+Students will be introduced to topics that are likely not covered in their high school classes, from the thought experiments of Einstein to current applications in code breaking.

-* Program is open to all qualified applicants, both females and males.
+* Program is open to all qualified applicants